FrancescaSadler/liri/README.md

 # How it works:

-1. First user chooses one of the following calls with their desire information -concert-this (ex. concert-this Frank Ocean) -spotify-this-song (ex. spotify-this-song Forrest Gump) -movie-this (ex. movie-this Big)
+    -First user chooses one of the following calls with their desire information -concert-this (ex. concert-this Frank Ocean)
+    -spotify-this-song (ex. spotify-this-song Forrest Gump)
+    -movie-this (ex. movie-this Big)
     -do-what-it-says (reads random.txt file)

-2. When one of these commands are inputted, it then calls its respective API -concert-this calls the BandsInTown API -spotify-this-song calls the Spotify API -movie-this calls the IMBD API
+    - When one of these commands are inputted, it then calls its respective API -concert-this calls the BandsInTown API -spotify-this-song calls the Spotify API -movie-this calls the IMBD API